Tag: Project Management

 DASH vs Albi vs PSA vs Xcelerate: The Honest 2026 Restoration Software Comparison

 If you run a restoration company doing between $1M and $10M, the software question is no longer “do we need a system?”
 It’s “which one do we commit to for the next five years, because the switching cost is going to hurt either way.”
-This is the honest comparison nobody selling you a demo will give you.
+This is the honest comparison nobody selling you a demo will give you — built entirely from live, first-party data pulled directly from each vendor’s own site in June 2026.

-The restoration software market in 2026 has consolidated into roughly four serious purpose-built platforms — DASH, Albi, PSA, and Xcelerate — plus a tier of adjacent tools (Encircle, CompanyCam, JobNimbus, ServiceTitan) that solve part of the problem but force you to stitch the rest together.
-Below is what each one actually is, who it fits, and where it breaks.
+The restoration software market in 2026 has consolidated into roughly four serious purpose-built platforms — Cotality DASH, Albi, PSA, and Xcelerate — plus a tier of adjacent tools (Encircle, CompanyCam, JobNimbus, ServiceTitan) that solve part of the problem but force you to stitch the rest together.

 The short answer for impatient owners

-• DASH (CoreLogic / Next Gear): Deepest integration with the insurance ecosystem.
+• DASH (Cotality): Deepest integration with the insurance ecosystem.
 The default if TPA volume is more than 30% of your book.
+Formerly DASH by Next Gear Solutions — now backed by Cotality’s full property data ecosystem.

-• Albi (Albiware): Most customizable.
+• Albi: Most customizable. $6,000 minimum annual subscription ($60/seat Base, $100/seat Pro).
 Built by restorers who hated being forced into someone else’s workflow.
-No native Xactimate integration yet — that is the catch.
+Now includes native Xactimate and XactAnalysis integration (Pro seats).

-• PSA (Canam Systems): The value play for larger teams.
-Flat pricing instead of per-user makes it dramatically cheaper once you cross 10–15 users.
+• PSA (Canam Systems): The independently-owned value play for larger teams.
+Flat team-based pricing instead of per-user makes it dramatically cheaper once you cross 10–15 users.
+Serves 9,278+ restoration contractors.

 • Xcelerate: Best if you want process discipline baked in.
 Built by a former restoration GM.
+SOC 2 Type 2 certified.
 Strong native integrations, limited customization.

 • ServiceTitan: Only makes sense above roughly $5M revenue with 20+ technicians and multi-location complexity.
-Below that, you are buying enterprise overhead.
+Below that, you’re buying enterprise overhead.

 • JobNimbus, CompanyCam, Encircle: Component tools, not full systems.
 Useful inside a stack, dangerous as the stack.